Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 2025.2.3
 ===
-Feel kinda of stuck during the work.
-Need to figure out how to do my own stuff.
+Feel kinda of stuck in the work need to figure out how make time for personal study.
+Good job making music and not scrolling phone tonight.

 2025.2.2
 ===